 is an experienced teacher and lecturer, having taught Modern Languages and Religion at Secondary School and lectured in Theology at Ushaw College and Hull University.
 He has a degree in Theology and Masters degrees in French and German and Biblical Studies.
 Previously he has served as Parish Priest at Pocklington and is currently Catholic Chaplain to Hull University.

 is a native of Middlesbrough, who left the town to pursue a career in teaching, eventually becoming a lecturer in Business and Management in Cambridge.
 He studied for the priesthood at the Beda College in Rome and has Masters degrees in Business Administration, Theology and Liturgy.
-He is Diocesan Vocations Director, Master of Ceremonies, and chairs the Bishop’s Council for Liturgy, and is currently Parish Priest at Sacred Heart, Middlesbrough.
+He is Diocesan Vicar General, Master of Ceremonies, is currently Dean of Saint Mary’s Cathedral, Middlesbrough.

 is a native of South Bank, Middlesbrough and a graduate in Hispanic Studies from Liverpool University.
 He studied at the Venerable English College in Rome, being awarded a Licentiate in Canon Law.
-He has served at curate at St Francis, Acklam, and Parish Priest of St Patrick’s, Thornaby, and is currently Parish Priest of St Therese, Ingleby Barwick, and Priest in charge of St Mary and St Romuald, Yarm.
+He has served at curate at St Francis, Acklam, and Parish Priest of St Patrick’s, Thornaby, and is currently Parish Priest of Saint George’s, York.

 has Masters degrees in Religious Studies and Jewish/Christian relations.
 Her extensive teaching and lecturing experience includes work with the Council of Christians and Jews, the Centre for Jewish and Christian Relations in Cambridge, and being Head of Religious Studies at Austin Friars School, Carlisle.